Mundo Nuevo: Opposition

-Monegal directed Mundo Nuevo with full editorial control.
-In those times of Cold War, the magazine was attacked and boycotted from the beginning by Cuba and Latin-American Castrists or Marxists.
+Monegal claimed to have full editorial control over Mundo Nuevo.
+In those times of Cold War, the magazine was attacked and boycotted from the beginning by Cuba and the Latin-American Left.
 Monegal defined himself as "a socialist of the English Labour Party type" who "had nothing to do with what they call socialism in the Soviet Union" and he refused to turn Mundo Nuevo into yet another pro-Communist or anti-Communist journal.
 He explained later, "I conceived Mundo Nuevo as an open forum and invited writers of all political persuasions to contribute to it."
 This stand of independence also attracted the ire of the anti-Castro in exile.

-In 1967, a political scandal was manufactured, with a rumor alleging that Mundo Nuevo was funded by the CIA.
-In answer, Monegal published in the July 1967 issue of Mundo Nuevo "La CIA y los intelectuales" ("The CIA and the intellectuals"), an article not only debunking the rumor, but also lambasting both the Stalinists and the CIA.
-He expressed (translated from the Spanish) "the strongest condemnation" of the CIA's actions against intellectuals "who had demonstrated independence against Fascism and Stalinism", being "victim of slander of the organized reaction of the McCarthyist or Stalinist gangs" and of "the deceit" of "the CIA or other corrupters from other sides".
+In 1967, a political scandal ensued when it was revealed that the Mundo Nuevo was funded by the CIA through the Congress for Cultural Freedom.
+In response, Monegal published in the July 1967 issue of Mundo Nuevo "La CIA y los intelectuales" ("The CIA and the intellectuals") claiming that these rumours were false.
 This article, and its follow-up two months later, did not amuse Monegal's backers.
 Escalating disagreements with the Ford Foundation and the ILARI eventually led to Monegal's resignation in July 1968.